Jesse Leach: Early career

 Leach was born in Winter Haven, Florida.
 His early life was shaped by his parents, who moved the family frequently for his father's spiritual work as a preacher.
 After spending time in Philadelphia, they eventually settled down in Providence Rhode Island.
 While Leach was initially interested in rap and urban music during his time in Philadelphia, it was in Providence that he was first exposed to more underground music scenes.
 He began going to small-club shows regularly, the first real live show he saw was a band called Kilgore when he was 14.
 He has claimed, "That exposure changed his life."
-Giving him a sense of belonging.
-He originally learned how to scream vocals after an injury at age 14.

 Leach's first band, Corrin, was formed in the early 1990s.
 Corrin recorded four songs in 1996 which were eventually released as a CD by Propaganda Machine in 1998 after the band's breakup.

 Leach's second band, Nothing Stays Gold, formed in the mid-'90s.
 They put out a single EP before splitting in 97/98.

 Leach played a small role in the 1999 film "Outside Providence", directed by his uncle Michael Corrente.
 The film is an adaptation of Peter Farrelly's 1988 novel of the same name.
 Leach played a boy named Decenz.